joshuaboniface/supersensor2/README.md

 To Use:

   * Install the ESPHome configuration `supersensor.yaml` to a compatible ESP32 devkit (below).
-  * Install the ESP32 and sensors into the custom PCB (if desired).
+  * Install the ESP32 and sensors into the custom PCB.
-  * [Optional] 3D Print the custom case.
   * Power up the SuperSensor, connect to the WiFi AP, and connect it to your network.
   * Install the SuperSensor somewhere that makes sense.
   * Add/adopt the SuperSensor to HomeAssistant using the automatic name.